 Again, I had to measure to note where all the power lines were.
-That board above leads in between wall in my office where I want the ethernet jack installed.
+That board above leads in between walls in my office where I want the ethernet jack installed.

-Next, I go into my office, measure where the medicine cabinet was below me.
-Then, I used a stud finder ( My wiii . . . ah, it’s getting old) to find a good spot for the Ethernet jack.
+Next, I went into my office and measured where the medicine cabinet was below me.
+Then, I used a stud finder ( My wife. . . ah, it’s getting old) to find a good spot for the Ethernet jack.
 Then, I used a 1-inch drill bit to drill holes in the corners where the wall plate will cover.
 I then cut out a hole to fit the wall plate with a jab saw.
 Here is a photo of the jab saw I used.

 Here is a photo of the hole I made in the wall.

 My hole was off a bit and it was a little close to the stud which caused the wire to slide in between them a bit, but I was able to manage.
-Since I could see where sink pipe was I was able feed the wire all the way to the basement.
+Since I could see where the sink pipe as I was able to feed the wire all the way to the basement.

-If you have drywall, like I do, don’t worry to much about making holes.
+If you have drywall, as I do, don’t worry too much about making holes.
 It’s fairly easy to repair drywall.